-If you’re wondering how to lose arm fat, let us break this to you gently…
+If you’re asking yourself whether it’s possible to just burn arm fat, let us break this to you gently…

 If you don’t believe us, several scientific studies have proved spot reduction wrong:

-- Another study asked participants to train one leg, and one leg only.
-No difference in fat levels were found between their untrained leg, and their trained super-leg (2).
+- One study asked people to train only one leg, and no difference in fat levels were found between the two (2).